 Overview

 Danielle Marsh was inspired to pursue further research into brain tumours during completion of an MSc in Biomedical Science, when she was involved in the development of advanced models for the study of tumours such as glioblastoma.
-The award of a Brain Research UK PhD studentship is enabling her to pursue this ambition.
+The award of a Brain Research UK PhD studentship enabled her to pursue this ambition.

 About glioblastoma